Eculizumab

-Eculizumab, sold under the brand name Soliris among others, is a medication used to treat paroxysmal nocturnal hemoglobinuria (PNH), atypical hemolytic uremic syndrome (aHUS), generalized myasthenia gravis, and neuromyelitis optica.
-In people with PNH, it reduces both the destruction of red blood cells and need for blood transfusion, but does not appear to affect the risk of death.
-Eculizumab was the first drug approved for each of its uses, and its approval was granted based on small trials.
-It is given in a clinic by intravenous (IV) infusion.
+Eculizumab, sold under the brand name Soliris among others, is a recombinant humanized monoclonal antibody used to treat paroxysmal nocturnal hemoglobinuria, atypical hemolytic uremic syndrome, generalized myasthenia gravis, and neuromyelitis optica.
+In people with paroxysmal nocturnal hemoglobinuria, it reduces both the destruction of red blood cells and need for blood transfusion, but does not appear to affect the risk of death.
+Eculizumab was the first medication approved for each of its uses, and its approval was granted based on small trials.
+It is given by intravenous infusion.

-Side effects include a risk for meningococcal infections and it is only prescribed to those who have enrolled in and follow a risk evaluation and mitigation strategy, which involves counseling people and ensuring that they are vaccinated.
 It is a humanized monoclonal antibody functioning as a terminal complement inhibitor.
+It binds to the complement C5 protein and inhibits activation of the complement system, a part of the body's immune system.
+This binding prevents the breakdown of red blood cells in the bloodstream (intravascular hemolysis) in people with paroxysmal nocturnal hemoglobinuria and atypical hemolytic uremic syndrome.